natario1/CameraView/README.md

 |smallest|`app:cameraPictureSizeSmallest="true"`|`SizeSelectors.smallest()`|
 |biggest (**default**)|`app:cameraPictureSizeBiggest="true"`|`SizeSelectors.biggest()`|

+Similar attributes are declared for `VIDEO` mode sizing.
 If you declare more than one XML constraint, the resulting selector will try to match **all** the constraints.
 Be careful - it is very likely that applying lots of constraints will give empty results.

 #### SizeSelectors utilities